- Initial Cost

 Just the tip of the Industrial LED Lighting Solutions Iceberg

 The above comparison between metal-halide, fluorescent, and Industrial LED Lighting Solutions gives you a basic idea of your options.
 While the numbers show staggering savings when going with the LED Solution, they are just the tip of the Industrial LED Lighting Solutions Iceberg.
 Below are some links to reference materials that can assist you in your search for the perfect industrial lighting solution.
-For more information on Industrial LED Lighting Solutions, LED products, and retrofits for your industrial space, contact Action Services Group by calling 800-223-0982 or email email@example.com.
+For more information on Industrial LED Lighting Solutions, LED products, and retrofits for your industrial space, contact Action Services Group by calling 610-558-9773, email [email protected] or schedule a call.